Lion Electric (LEV) & Its Rivals Critical Review

-Lion Electric (NYSE:LEV – Get Rating) is one of 693 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
-We will compare Lion Electric to similar businesses based on the strength of its dividends, risk, valuation, institutional ownership, profitability, analyst recommendations and earnings.
+Lion Electric (NYSE:LEV – Get Rating) is one of 693 public companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
+We will compare Lion Electric to related businesses based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, institutional ownership and dividends.

-This is a breakdown of current ratings for Lion Electric and its peers, as provided by MarketBeat.
+This is a summary of current ratings and target prices for Lion Electric and its rivals, as reported by MarketBeat.com.

 |Sell Ratings